Students from across science courses at SETU were recognised for their outstanding projects at the Department of Science Industry Sponsored Awards

 Comeragh Veterinary Practice “Final Year Project Poster” Awards 2018

 BSc in Agriculture project poster award was sponsored by Comeragh Veterinary Practice.
 The students in their final year of this three year degree presented their poster which outlined their project findings.
 The awards were won by Tommie Flynn whose project examined the management of mid-season grass sward quality and also by Ciaran Caffrey who's project compared conventional versus non-inversion cereal crop establishment methods.
-Chris McGrath of Comeragh Vets decided on the two winners and Anne Dunphy, lecturer at WIT presented the awards on behalf of Comeragh Veterinary Practice.
+Chris McGrath of Comeragh Vets decided on the two winners and Anne Dunphy, lecturer at SETU presented the awards on behalf of Comeragh Veterinary Practice.

 AIB “Final Year Project Award” 2018